kingzamzon/docs/docs/whatIsLit.md

 ## Features

-- Supports many EVM chains.
-Full list here: https://github.com/LIT-Protocol/lit-js-sdk/blob/main/src/lib/constants.js#L14
+- Supports many EVM chains and Solana.
+Full list here: https://developer.litprotocol.com/supportedChains
 - Supports many standard contracts, with plans to support any RPC call soon.
 If you need to interact with a contract that we don't support yet, ask us, and we will implement it
 - Boolean conditions.
 "And" or "Or" are currently supported.
 - Updateable conditions.
 Only the creator can update the condition.